avvasai/PDF_parser/README.md

 # PDF_parser
-Creating a PDF parser for data
+Creating a PDF parser for data using Beautiful soup python library.